MAN-01 Ketryx Lifecycle Management

 5.2.
 Default Configuration

-At the core of Ketryx are the groups that different system users can take.
+At the core of Ketryx are the groups that different system users can be a member of.
 These groups represent the responsibilities users have on their journey to create validated applications.
-A configuration item usually requires approval from its Item Assignee and one or more approval groups.
-Even if the Object Owner is in all relevant approval groups, Ketryx requires approval from at least one other Member.

 The following Groups are defined by default: